FITeagle/xifi/README.md

 * clientId     -  client id assigned by IDM
 * environment -  defines the role of the user to use, either "dev_member", "dev_admin", "dev_fm" for development environment or "production" if to be used with IDM authentication/authorization
 * errorPage - defines the URL for an error page
-* clientSecret - client secret assigend by IDM
+* clientSecret - client secret assigned by IDM
 * authLocation - url of oauth entry point